How Referrals Can Boost Your Business

 Make sure your intentions are clear (you’ll only pay for leads who become clients) and that you’re sure your company will honor them.
 It’s usually financially worthwhile to pay a few dollars off the top in exchange for an additional client who could bring a lifetime of value.

 Designing the structure and setting up your referral program will require the most amount of work.
 Beyond that, it will run effortlessly in the background.
 New leads and clients will continue to trickle in while you work on other areas of your business.
-Of course, this should only be one part of your marketing strategy.
+Of course, these referral program ideas should only be one part of your marketing strategy.
 For six other ways to effectively market your company, download our free eBook!

 For a forum of all things contracting visit ContractorTalk